Aliases for EPHB6 Gene

 GeneCards Summary for EPHB6 Gene

 EPHB6 (EPH Receptor B6) is a Protein Coding gene.
-Diseases associated with EPHB6 include good syndrome.
-Among its related pathways are Axon guidance and Tyrosine Kinases / Adaptors.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is EPHA3.
+Diseases associated with EPHB6 include Good Syndrome.
+Among its related pathways are ERK Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is EPHB1.

 UniProtKB/Swiss-Prot for EPHB6 Gene